conorbergin/personal-website/src/posts/eleventy-to-sveltekit.md

 I was satisfied with Eleventy for some time, it had a few very useful features, such as being able to generate a date from the last edit of that file in the git repo.
 I could host it on Netlify and have it linked to my Github so that it rebuilt everytime I pushed an update.

-## A digression on GUI development
+## A digression on GUI develtoolkits

-Designing a GUI is difficult, and choosing which technology to use in the first place is more so.
+Designing a GUI is difficult, and choosing which technology to use in the first place is a good part of why.

-Your options are:

-1. Native application for every target platform, shared logic as a library
-2. Make a website, package it as a app for every target platform
-3. Flutter, Qt or something else

-(1) requires you to have separate code, and therefore separate bugs and user experience for every platform, not ideal.
-Libraries like Flutter and Qt do their own drawing,
+I think you can categorize frameworks by the approach to cross platform consistency.
+In one category you have frameworks that handle their own drawing, like flutter, game engines and immediate mode guis, these gaurantee consitent user experience, but if you want platform specific feaures you have to implement them on top of their engine.
+In the middle you have gui libraries like qt and webapps, these might use native text rendering, and will use different widgets.

+I believe the future is flutter et al. I am particulary interested in where the Rust GUI ecosystem goes.

 ## SvelteKit

-For unrelated reasons, I had been learning modern frontend development.
-Specifically Svelte.
-I was using Svelte because it had a strong community and good ergonomics, and performance gaurantees.
-Svelte is a compiler which generates Javascript, unlike React which ships a runtime library for DOM manipulation.
 After using Svelte for a month or so I realised there was nothing stopping me from using it for my website as well.
 It would be no heavier, because of its compile step, and it would offer me a lot more flexibility.
-Actually the main reason I started using it was so the page wouldn't reload when you were navigating the website, which I found to be exeedingly nice.
+Actually the main reason I started using it was so the page wouldn't reload when you were navigating the website, which I found to be exceedingly nice.

 I had to do a few things to get my SvelteKit project to feature parity with my Eleventy setup.
 I needed a markdown preprocessor, for starters, even though I end up using a lot of HTML in my markdown documents, having to write 'p' tags everywhere really gets in the way of my writing.
 I found <a href="https://mdsvex.pngwn.io/">mdsvex</a> from <a href="https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog">this blogpost</a>.